preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-templates/index.rst

 Document Templates
 ====================

-**Note!
-This is an ongoing documentation.
-Not ready yet.
-Please come back later.**

 Management of Document Templates is handled here.
 The templates can be available for Omnia Document Management only or as general templates as well.

 The list of available templates can look like this: